juseg/alps/articles/erosion/response-referee2.md

 valley glaciers.
 Decreasing ice volume leads to (roughly) equally steep but smaller glaciers.
 In the case of non-linear erosion laws ('Koppes' and 'Herman' laws), both yield a decrease of erosion volume, hence the local peak in erosion volume.
-However, we would rather not include this as a result as the modelled glacier velocities for such situations are unreliable due to the limiting horizontal resolution and the shallow-ice physics.
+However, we would rather not highlight this result.
+The modelled glacier velocities for such situations are unreliable due to the limiting horizontal resolution and the shallow-ice physics.
 This latter fact was highlighted in a new passage in the section on the "age of the glacial